-Occupatio nal Devel opment , - Major r Code - CO10
+Educational Counselor: Faculty Advisor: DURSE REQUIRED COURSE REQUIREMENTS SEM HRS GR SUBSTITUTE/REPEAT CRS SEM CR SNL 131 Business and Technical Writing 6 3 C COM 125 Interpersonal Communication 3 C T 101 Fundamentals of Computers 3 3 C AAT 135 Technical Math 7 3 C

 Name: ID Number 942-

 Educationa l Counselor:

 Faculty Ad visor:

 COURSE RE EQUIRED

 COURSE REQUIREMENTS SEM HRS GR SUBSTITUTE/REPEAT CRS SEM CR

-ENL 131 Business and Technical Writing 3
+ENL 131 Business and Technical Writing 6 3

 COM 125 Interpersonal Communication 3

-IT 101 Fundamentals of Computers 3
+IT 101 Fundamentals of Computers 3 3

-MAT 135 Technical Math 3
+MAT 135 Technical Math 7 3

 PSYC 200 General Psychology 3

 15

-struction in the Occupation
+struction in the Occupation 4

 room/Laboratory contact hours of Occupational nverted to credit hours at the usual ratio of 15:1

 30:1 laboratory.
 Maximum credit hours: 33 Up to 33 3 credit hou rs

-• · ·
+• Fraining in Occupation 5

-On-The-Job Training in Occupation Maximum of 2,400 contact hours of on-the-job training, converted to credit hours on a ratio of 200:1, can be counted toward the
+2,400 contact hours of on-the-job training, converted s on a ratio of 200:1, can be counted toward the

-A statement of the total number of contact hours n the job by the student may be placed on the
+A.A.S. degree.
+A statement of the total number of contact hours experienced on the job by the student may be placed on the

 college record .
 This credit will be recorded immediately prior to

 graduation fro om the college.
 12

 1

-Student must be employed in an occupation and complete an U.S. Department of Labor registered apprenticeship program.
+1 Student must be employed in an occupation and complete an U.S. Department of Labor registered apprenticeship program.

-Students must complete a minimum of 3 credit hours with Mountwest Community & Technical College to establish academic residency.
+2 Students must complete a minimum of 3 credit hours with Mountwest Community & Technical College to establish academic residency.

-IT 101 fulfills state General Education Elective Requirement for Occupational Development Degree and General Studies Core.
+3 IT 101 fulfills state General Education Elective Requirement for Occupational Development Degree and General Studies Core.

-Must provide a copy of the U.S. Department of Labor Apprenticeship certificate to verify completion of the classroom portion of the apprenticeship instruction.
+4 Must provide a copy of the U.S. Department of Labor Apprenticeship certificate to verify completion of the classroom portion of the apprenticeship instruction.
 College credit for the Apprenticeship instruction will be recorded immediately prior to graduation from college.

-A letter must be received from employer to verify this employment, contact the program coordinator to receive credit for the OJT.
+5 A letter must be received from employer to verify this employment, contact the program coordinator to receive credit for the OJT.

-ENL 131 required placement in 100 level English or a co-requisite of ENL 095.
+6 ENL 131 required placement in 100 level English or a co-requisite of ENL 095.

-MAT 135 has a corequisite of placement in 100-level Math, Boost Camp, or permission.
+7 MAT 135 has a corequisite of placement in 100-level Math, Boost Camp, or permission.